 One of the most stunning spells of bowling in Test history, from Pakistan's Sarfraz Nawaz.
 In the first Test, at the MCG, Australia were cruising to victory on the final afternoon at 305 for 3, chasing 382.
 Then Sarfraz, armed with the second new ball, shortened his run and started swinging and cutting it.
 He took seven wickets for one run in 33 balls to end with 9 for 86 - five of them bowled - as Australia collapsed astonishingly to 310 all out.
 The other wicket was a run-out.
 It was Test cricket's first great reverse-swing-induced collapse: Australia's Nos.
 6 to 11 managed just a solitary run between them.

 A nasty, snarling fast bowler is born.
-Colin Croft took no prisoners on the pitch, and though he may not have been especially pretty or orthodox - his action was very muscular and chest-on, and he swayed out alarmingly as he approached the crease, so the ball was zooming in almost from mid-off - no batsman enjoyed facing him.
+Colin Croft took no prisoners on the pitch, and no batter enjoyed facing him.
+Not especially pretty or orthodox, his action was very muscular and chest-on, and he swayed out alarmingly as he approached the crease, so the ball was zooming in almost from mid-off.
 He bulldozed Pakistan with 8 for 29 in his second Test, in Trinidad in 1976-77 - still the best figures by a West Indian quick - but his Test career was finished at 28, when he went on the rebel tour of South Africa in 1982-83, during which he was thrown out of a "whites-only" carriage on a train.
-Croft finished with an outstanding strike-rate of fewer than 50 balls per wicket, behind only Malcolm Marshall and Wayne Daniel among post-war Windies fast bowlers.
-After qualifying as an airline pilot, he moved into the press and commentary boxes, where he was as inclined to rough people up with word as he once was with deed: Croft does not do diplomacy, and many a hapless West Indian has faced a verbal bouncer or three in recent times.
+Croft finished with an outstanding strike rate of fewer than 50 balls per wicket, behind only Malcolm Marshall and Wayne Daniel among post-war West Indies fast bowlers.
+After qualifying as an airline pilot, he moved into the press and commentary boxes, where he was as inclined to rough people up with word as he once was with deed.

 Birth of the classy, attractive Pakistan opener Mohsin Khan, who formed probably his country's best-ever opening partnership, with Mudassar Nazar.
 Mohsin's defining year was the annus mirabilis of 1982: he became the first Pakistani to make 1000 runs in a calendar year, he scored his first four Test centuries - including a delicious 200 that set Pakistan up for their first victory at Lord's - and on the tour of England made 1248 runs at an average of 73.
 This came after Mohsin, who is one of only seven men to be out handled the ball in a Test, had a flurry of near-misses at the start of his Test career: his first six scores were 44, 35, 38, 31, 46 and 41.

 As Hansie Cronje's team settled down for a beer on this day, they'd have been a happy bunch.
 They were 83 for 0 in the second innings, effectively 184 for 0 in the second Test against Australia in Port Elizabeth.
-Earlier in the day they'd dismissed Australia for 108 - a tortuous, 70.4-over affair - and looked set to square the series.
+Earlier in the day they had dismissed Australia for 108 - a tortuous, 70.4-over affair - and looked set to square the series.
 But on the third day they fell apart to Michael Bevan and Jason Gillespie, and Australia were left to chase 270.
 Enter Mark Waugh, who played one of his best innings, 116 in a match where nobody else passed 55.
 Australia wobbled after his dismissal, sliding from 258 for 5 to 265 for 8.
 With five needed, Ian Healy smacked Cronje for six, and Australia had won a series against South Africa for the first time in 39 years.
-They've had the wood on them ever since, save for a blip in 2008.

 Lanky New Zealand opener Trevor Franklin, who was born today, knew only one way to play, and it didn't involve too many horizontal-bat shots.
 In 21 Tests he scored his runs at a rate of 27 runs per 100 balls.
 That equates to 1.6 runs per over, and makes him slower than those great blockers Chris Tavaré (33) and Jimmy Adams (38).
 But despite boring spectators and bowlers into submission Franklin was a popular figure, mainly because he was so unlucky with injuries.
 Most famously, he had his leg shattered when he was run over by a luggage trailer at Gatwick Airport in 1986, and he didn't play a Test for nearly two years.
 Even though it did take seven hours, his first and only Test hundred, against England at Lord's in 1990, was extremely well received.